Surface second harmonic generation: History

 one year after Franken et al. first discovered second harmonic generation in bulk crystals.
 Prior to Terhune's discovery, it was believed that crystals could only exhibit second harmonic generation if the crystal was noncentrosymmetric.
 Terhune observed that calcite, a centrosymmetric crystal which is only capable of SHG in the bulk in the presence of an applied electric field which would break the symmetry of the electronic structure, surprisingly also produced a second harmonic signal in the absence of an external electric field.
 During the 1960s, SHG was observed for many other centrosymmetric media including metals, semiconductors, oxides, and liquids.
 In 1968, Bloembergen et al. showed that the second harmonic signal was generated from the surface.

 Interest in this field waned during the 1970s and only a handful of research groups investigated surface SHG, most notably Y. R. Shen's group at University of California at Berkeley.
 During the 70s and 80s, most of the research in this field focused on understanding the electronic response, particularly in metals.
 In 1981, Chen et al. showed that SHG could be used to detect individual monolayers, and since then, much research has gone into using and understanding SHG as surface probe of molecular adsorption and orientation.

+SHG was later extended to vibrational sum frequency generation spectroscopy (VSFG) and further extended to heterodyne-detected VSFG (HD-VSFG).